 Keiko Takano was born in Nagoya, Japan, and grew up in Tatsuno in Hyogo prefecture.
-She worked in the Tokyo advertising industry for several years, but then changed career, moving to London to study music at the Royal College of Music and the University of London.
+She worked in the Tokyo advertising industry for several years, but then changed career, moving to London to study music at the Royal College of Music and London University.
 Her composition teachers were Edwin Roxburgh, Martin Butler, Philip Cashian and Peter Sander.
 She also studied piano with Susan Bradshaw and Kazuko Takemoto, and jazz piano with Peter Sander.

 Her music has been performed by many instrumentalists in the UK, continental Europe, Japan and the USA, including members of the London Sinfonietta, Orchestra de Lille, cellist Adalbert Skocic and guitarist Carsten Radtke.